ZexinLee/LeetCode/README.md

 # LeetCode
 Use to record solution on leetcode

-All code in this repo is written by C++
+All code in Algorithm Part is written by C++

 Focus on C++11 and DSAA

+Focus on DataBase